 Salary is important, but a high salary is nothing without job security.
 By choosing a strong industry with a high employment level, you can make sure you enjoy a long career as a paralegal.

 Paralegal Salary Statistics

-Full time paralegals earned an average of $49,640 as of May 2010, according the Bureau of Labor Statistics.
+Full-time paralegals earned an average of $49,640 as of May 2010, according to the Bureau of Labor Statistics.
 In addition to a salary, many paralegals are provided bonuses for the long work hours often required of them.
 Of the industries that employ the largest number of paralegals, the government’s Federal Executive Branch offered the highest median annual wages, $64,120.
 Top paying industries included petroleum and coal products manufacturing, software publishers, oil and gas extraction companies, computer and peripheral equipment manufacturing, and educational support services.

 As of May 2010, California was the state with the highest employment level of paralegals, employing 27,260 individuals and paying an annual mean wage of $59,790.
 New York ranked second, paying an annual mean wage of $56,920 to its 23,350 paralegals.
 The District of Columbia had the highest concentration of jobs, with 9.94 of every thousand jobs being that of a paralegal.